cevatarmutlu/tree_example/README.md

 ## How to run and how to work?

-For the run project run following command at root directory of the project:
+For run the project run following command at root directory of the project:

 ```
 python main.py
 ```

-after run above command the program:
+after run above command, the program:

 * reads the excel file with `pandas`
 * creates nodes from `assets` sheet from the excel file to Neo4j
 * find outs matching `asset`s
-* creates relationship between matching `asset`'s to Neo4j
+* creates relationship between `asset nodes` to Neo4j